jonathanmagliano/jonathanmagliano/README.md

 ## Hello, World!
 I'm Jonathan.

 Who's Jonathan?
 Carioca, Rio de Janeiro, Football, Beach, you know?
-Oh, also... :books: I'm padawan in Python, R, JavaScript and Java.
+Oh, also... :books: I'm padawan in Java and Python.
 I started on computers around 2003-2004 at a lan house.
 I was in that range between 7 and 8 years old.
 🤔🔭 I'm very curious.
 I really like the idea of being in a constant process of evolution personal and professional.